luyaoniu-uw/TECHIN510-team/README.md

-# UW Project Topic Submission App
+# TECHIN510 Topic Submission App

-A Streamlit web application for collecting and managing project topic submissions from students, with a bidding system for project selection.
+A web application for collecting and managing project topic submissions from students, with a bidding system for project selection.

 ## Features

-- Students can submit their name, UW NetID, project topic, and description
+- Students can submit their name, project topic, and description
 - Admin authentication for instructors
 - Admin can view all submissions in a table format
 - Admin can download all submissions as a CSV file